Paradeluxe/Praditor/README.md

 Refer to **[Release](https://github.com/Paradeluxe/Praditor/releases)** section for the latest update.

-Click here if you want to download [all source files](https://github.com/Paradeluxe/Praditor/archive/refs/heads/master.zip).
+Click [Download ZIP](https://github.com/Paradeluxe/Praditor/archive/refs/heads/master.zip) if you want to download all source files (but it seems to miss out ffmpeg folder).

 This .exe should work on its own and bring you the GUI version Praditor.